 - and a chamomile and green tea soak (let tea bags steep in warm bath water for several minutes, remove the bags, and soak your pup for five minutes).

 Here are some of the most common questions our readers ask about skin allergies and skin problems in dogs.
-Don’t see your question here?
-Hit us up in our comments section, and we’ll try our best to address your inquiry.

 Can Dogs Develop Skin Allergies Over Time?